kubernetes/kubeadm/kinder/README.md

-# Kinder
+# kinder

-kinder is an example of [kind](https://github.com/kubernetes-sigs/kind) used as a library.

-All the kind commands will be available in kinder, side by side with additional commands designed for helping kubeadm contributors.
+kinder is a tool designed for helping kubeadm contributors, by allowing them to create, delete and modify local clusters, and also execute actions, such as running the Kubernetes E2E suite.

 **kinder is a work in progress.
 Test it!
 Break it!
 Send feedback!**

+> The exported logic in kinder packages can be a subject of change at any point in time, thus using kinder
+> as a library is unsupported.

 See the kinder [roadmap](roadmap.md) for more information.